hacatu/Praser/readme.md

 ##Building Praser

-Praser uses [SCons](www.scons.org "www.scons.org") as its build system, so to install Praser, you must have SCons.
+Praser can be built with either [SCons](www.scons.org "www.scons.org") or make, so to install Praser, you must have one or the other.

 ###Installing SCons

 * Linux

+    On Linux, make is probably already installed, so you can use that.
+Alternatively, you may use scons.
 Try to install SCons from your package manager.
 If you can't, try the .tar.gz file from [www.scons.org](www.scons.org "www.scons.org").
 Downloade and extract it, and then open a terminal in the folder it is in.
 Then do `sudo python setup.py install`.
 You probably already have Python if you are using Linux, but check by entering `python` into a terminal if you don't know.

 * Windows

-    Install SCons from [www.scons.org](www.scons.org "www.scons.org").
+    Building on Windows is not recommended.
+Downloading the pre built binaries is better.
+If you must, I would recommend using MinGW to build in a Unix like way.
+If you really want to build Praser on Windows, install SCons from [www.scons.org](www.scons.org "www.scons.org").
 Just open the link, go to downloads, and pick the scons ... setup.exe.
 You will need to have [Python](www.python.org "www.python.org"), which you can download from that link.
 You will also need to add Python to your path, so keep note of where you install it and add it by going to control panel and searching for "path".
-I should add pre built Windows binaries for 32 and 64 bit when I release version 1.0.

 * Mac

-    If you have a package manager, try to install SCons from there.
-If you don't, download and install the .tar.gz file as explained in the Linux instructions above.
+    You can get make for Mac by installing Xcode from the app store.
+If you want to try Scons, then if you have a package manager, try to install SCons from there.
+If you don't have a package manager, download and install the .tar.gz file as explained in the
+Linux instructions above.
 You definitely already have Python though.

 ###Installing a C compiler